Born2Root/HitStar/README.md

 The exported .csv contains all information of the music files, like
 - path
-- ID-Tags
+- music file tagging information ('TITLE', 'ARTIST', 'DATE')
 - etc.

 In order to generate the game cards, we need some basic information.
 You can find an example Excel file in the repo [Hitstar_data_Example.xlsx](https://github.com/Born2Root/HitStar/blob/main/Hitstar_data_Example.xlsx)
-The coloumns with green headers are the ones with data directly from the .csv export.
+The columns with green headers are the ones with data directly from the .csv export.
-The coloumns with the blue headers are constructed in Excel and are necessary for the game card creation.
+The columns with the blue headers are constructed in Excel and are necessary for the game card creation.

 Here is a short list of the information that wee need for the cards: